defold/tutorial-colorslide/README.md

 4. Click outside the text field to stop editing it.
 5. Repeat the steps 1-4 analogically for the rest: rename the collections: [`level_2.collection`](defold://open?path=/main/level_2/level_2.collection), [`level_3.collection`](defold://open?path=/main/level_3/level_3.collection) and [`level_4.collection`](defold://open?path=/main/level_4/level_4.collection).

-TODO: Verify if level_4 can have a name default in the beginning of the tutorial!

 <img src="doc/11.png">

 ### Problem with inputs